bb511/adl1t_datamaker/l1trigger_datamaker/h5convert/README.md

 | `egIso` iso  |  -  | - | 2 | Little activity around the cluster of energy representing the electron/photon means higher isolation: less likely to be a jet.
 The lowest bit is defined as `isolated` while the highest bit is named `undefined`.
 Three degrees of isolation are possible, but only two are used, i.e., the `isolated` bit is set and the other is optional, or vice versa.
 Thus, it's either these two options, or `no isolation`, when all bits are 0.
 Whatever quality is larger than 0 is treated as the same degree of isolation.
 Still unclear how these bits are set, i.e., based on exactly what parameters. | :heavy_check_mark: |

 ## Tau Objects

+> [!NOTE]
+> There are 12 tau objects in the h5 files.
+Access them with `h5file["taus"]`.
+> The features of the taus and whether they are included in the h5 are detailed below.

 Additional to the features listed below, the L1TNtuples contain the following tau variables: `nTaus`, `tauTowerIPhi`, `tauTowerIEta`, `tauRawEt`, `tauRawIEt`, `tauIsoEt`, `tauNTT`, `tauHasEM`, `tauIsMerged`, `tauHwQual`; as well as float versions of the `tauIEt`, `tauIEta`, and `tauIPhi` features, i.e., without `I` in the name.
 These features are not converted to the produced h5.